top of page

 Why Thermoplastics Fit Modern Manufacturing Needs

-Thermoplastics address the challenges seen with glass and silicon:
+They effectively address the limitations seen with glass and silicon by offering:

 • Support high-volume injection molding